 The fog from her mind was lifted, she couldn’t lose them!
 Cleo tried to drag the arm back, but a few vines tied it down. the affini looked at her “don’t worry, it won’t hurt at all.”

 Cleo channeled all her skill and emotion into a single expression “please!
 Don’t take them, I need my paws!” the affini bristled.

 Her arms were still held in place “why do you need them?”
 The voice was slow, restrained.
 The affini was looking at her eyes, the plan of attack was clear.

 She had to defend her weapons of cuteness “I need them to look cute!”
 Cleo blinked a few times and let her desperation show fully.

 The affini recoiled and pulled back “fine, fine, you can keep them.”
 Her paws were safe!
 Cleo was too busy feeling relieved and proud of her victory, so she didn’t even notice the injection into her arm.

 As the affini stepped back, Ida came into view and walked up.
 Cleo’s heart became warm, she had missed her friend.
-Ida leant forward and was about to say something when Cleo embraced her in a hug.
+Ida leaned forward and was about to say something when Cleo embraced her in a hug.
 Ida hugged back but the strange position meant she soon tipped forward.
-They collapsed into a pile in the bed while laughing.
+They collapsed into a pile on the bed while laughing.